Why don't GOP voters care about electability this year?

 Trump introduces two potential other confounding factors to the electability equation this year.
 One is that as the last Republican president, he's essentially running as a Republican incumbent.

-"I was at January sixth also.
+"I was at January 6th also.
 But I didn't go in [to the Capitol].
 I was there," she said.

 "I left when I could tell it was getting out of hand," she added with a laugh.